technofocus-pte/iammsentraprv/Lab 5 – Workload Identities/Lab 5 – Workload Identities.md

 ## Exercise 2 – Creating a Conditional Access policy for Workload Identities

-1. Browse to `https://entra.microsoft.com/` and sign in using the **Office 365 tenant credentials**.
+1. Browse to `https://entra.microsoft.com/` in another tab and sign in using the **Office 365 tenant credentials**.

 2. On the lefthand menu, under **Identity**, expand **Protection**, and